Sonic CD (Windows, 1996)

 AVI 11A SPE1 43C SPE5 82A

-WAVEOPEN - Appears to only very briefly pause the game before resuming.
+WAVEOPEN - Appears to only very briefly pause the game before resuming and disables all sound effects.

 CDReset - Appears to only mute the game music until the game is restarted.